beakbahama/log/docs/chins.md

 ### Reflecting on the Chin and the Sore Spot
 Do you recall this spot on your head popping and the accompanying rippling feeling of relief occurring right after this sore spot popped, particularly on the left side of your face?
 The sensation would travel down the left side of the face, with the left ear popping (possibly also the right, though I can't recall certainly), relief spreading through the left cheek, down along the jawline, and finally, the chin tingling.

 And do you recall this spot being sore, prompting you to rub it as a child?
 I distinctly remember doing so, and vividly recall a day when I saw one of my siblings doing the same.
 On that day, I also realized that anger provided relief from the pain in that sore spot, and remember being rather upset about something unrelated to my sibling.
-As my sibling rubbed the spot, I remember thinking that being angry seemed better than the state I had been stuck in, with that spot being sore, my chin gone, and conflict persisting within the family.
+As my sibling rubbed the spot, I remember thinking that being angry seemed better than the state I had been stuck in, with that spot being sore and my chin no longer providing feedback sensations.